Nenjathai Killathe: Casting and filming

 For the lead characters, Mahendran wanted to cast new actors, so he invited actors from various cities but none of them satisfied him.
 Suhasini, then a camera-assistant to Ashok Kumar, was spotted by Mahendran during the filming of his previous venture Uthiripookkal (1979).
 During the making of Uthiripookkal, Suhasini used to visit her father Charuhasan, who was a part of the film's cast.
 Impressed by her speech and behaviour, Mahendran decided to cast her as Viji in Nenjathai Killathe.
 Initially, Suhasini was reluctant to take up acting as she wanted to become a cinematographer.
 However, she agreed to do the film after being convinced by her father.
 According to Suhasini, Padmini Kolhapure was the original choice for Viji, but could not accept the role for some reason.

 Mahendran chose Mohan to play Ram after watching him in the Kannada film Kokila (1977).
 This was the first time Mohan played a major role in a Tamil film.
 He was initially meant to the film's only male lead; however, Pratap Pothen was later cast as the photographer Pratap.
 The role was a departure from the psychotic/obsessive roles he was previously known for.
 The film was shot in Bangalore, mostly around Cubbon Park.
-A song where Mohan and Suhasini's characters go jogging in the morning was the first to be shot, it was shot as early as 4:00 am at Cubbon Park, Bangalore; despite the thick mist and lack of sunlight, Ashok Kumar managed to shoot the scene successfully.
+A song where Mohan and Suhasini's characters go jogging in the morning was the first to be shot, it was shot as early as 4:00 am; despite the thick mist and lack of sunlight, Ashok Kumar managed to shoot the scene successfully.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 Lyrics were written by Gangai Amaran and Panchu Arunachalam.
-For the song "Paruvamae" which depicts Mohan and Suhasini's characters jogging, Ilaiyaraaja created the jogging sound by tapping his shoes.
+For the song "Paruvamae" which depicts characters jogging, Ilaiyaraaja created the jogging sound by telling his tabla player to tap his thigh.
 For the dubbed Telugu version Mouna Geetham, all songs were written by Aatreya.

 Release and reception

 Nenjathai Killathe was released on 12 December 1980.
 Ananda Vikatan felt the film was another attempt to change the taste of the audience, which should be welcomed and the audience was unable to cope with the speed of change but slowly the gap was reducing.
+Nalini Shastry of Kalki praised Mahendran's direction for portraying emotions by staying away from typical cliches of Tamil cinenma and also creating strong characters, calling Ashok Kumar's cinematography as poetic while also praising the performances of actors especially Suhasini, Ilaiyaraaja's music but found slow pace as the only negative of the film.
 The film completed a theatrical run of roughly one year in Madras (now Chennai).
 Although Suhasini was hesitant, her performance in the film received rave reviews.
 V. Shantaram, the chairman of the 28th National Film Awards, appreciated the opening scene and climax of the film shown in "intercut", which shows Suhasini jogging and rushing to the airport to catch her husband respectively.
 It was also screened at the Indian Panorama section of the International Film Festival of India.